 Injection Technique for Restoring Underwater Concrete StructuresSimilar to the steps used for repairing dry structures, injection of cementitious grout or resin can be employed to repair cracks and or voids in the concrete structure underwater.
-Not only does the material selection is substantially based on void or crack size but also on possibility of anticipated movement of the member in the future.
-Epoxy resin is appropriate for crack width of 0.1 mm whereas cement grout is suitable for crack width of greater than few millimeters and when crack width is smaller than 0.1 mm, the injection is not required.
-Applied pressure and the time for which the pressure is kept prior to solidify repair material.
+Not only does the material selection is substantially based on void or crack size but also on the possibility of anticipated movement of the member in the future.
+Epoxy resin is appropriate for a crack width of 0.1 mm whereas cement grout is suitable for a crack width of greater than few millimeters and when crack width is smaller than 0.1 mm, injection is not required.
+The applied pressure and the time for which the pressure is kept prior to solidifying repair material.
 There are two methods of injection that include pressure injection and gravity feed.
-It is necessary to break the concrete to reinforcement if corrosion evidence can be seen and complete repairing should be suggested instead of injection method.
+It is necessary to break the concrete to reinforcement if corrosion evidence can be seen and complete repairing should be suggested instead of the injection method.

-- Along crack length, fix inspection nipples at specific intervals
+- Along the crack length, fix inspection nipples at specific intervals

 - Seal crack surface along the whole length of the crack

-- Remove contamination using fresh water and be sure that injection path is open
+- Remove contamination using fresh water and be sure that the injection path is open

-Guniting or Shotcrete Method to Repair Underwater Concrete StructuresThis technique is the best option when large surface area or columns or beams are encased and usually dry process is used.
-In the dry method, dry mix is transferred by a hose and water is added to the dry mix at the nozzle.
-Despite the fact that, Guniting method is not suitable for underwater repairing but it can be employed in splash or tidal zones if seriously rapid setting additives is introduced.
+Guniting or Shotcrete Method to Repair Underwater Concrete StructuresThis technique is the best option when the large surface area or columns or beams are encased and usually the dry process is used.
+In the dry method, dry mix is transferred by a hose, and water is added to the dry mix at the nozzle.
+Despite the fact that the Guniting method is not suitable for underwater repairing but it can be employed in splash or tidal zones if seriously rapid setting additives are introduced.
 The success of this technique depends on nozzle-man skill and experience in adjusting water addition, pressure, and thickness uniformity.
-The maximum thickness of shotcrete should be restricted to fifty millimeter even though second layer can be employed if thicker layer is required.
+The maximum thickness of shotcrete should be restricted to fifty millimeters even though a second layer can be employed if the thicker layer is required.

 Steel Sleeve Repairing Technique of Underwater ConcreteIn this method, a steel sleeve is used around a pile or column after that the space between the sleeve and pile or column is filled with mortar or concrete.
-The sleeve could be designed to make rooms for further reinforcement corrosion.
-The sleeve need to exceed top and bottom of the damaged length of the pile and withstand the force of the pile in the case that the bars are ineffective due to corrosion.
-Typical arrangement of steel sleeve is shown in Figure 3.
+The sleeve could be designed to make room for further reinforcement corrosion.
+The sleeve needs to exceed the top and bottom of the damaged length of the pile and withstand the force of the pile in the case that the bars are ineffective due to corrosion.
+A typical arrangement of steel sleeves is shown in Figure 3.

 Fig.3: Arrangement of Steel Sleeve Repair